elunna/nerfhack-changelog/README.md

 * Sokoban prizes are always erodeproofed.
 * Stop Sokoban guilt after acquiring the prize.
 * The iron bars in some of the Soko levels can be phased through, but it now incurs a Luck penalty.
-* You will now receive a message when incurring a Sokobon Luck penalty.
+* You will now receive a message when incurring a Sokoban Luck penalty.
 * Sokoban maps above puzzle #2 get 2 mimics.

 ### Fort Ludios